ChairOfStructuralMechanicsTUM/Mechanics_Apps/Diffraktion/README.md

 * Bokeh only supports 2D images, therefore, we do a contour plot of the wave (maybe red/blue for wave peaks/valleys?).

+* We implemented 3D visualization of the waves (using https://demo.bokehplots.com/apps/surface3d and https://github.com/bokeh/bokeh/tree/master/examples/app/surface3d as template).
+We need to additionally **install** nodejs via ```conda install -c bokeh nodejs```

 * Wavelength and angle is modified using sliders.

 * Visualize areas of interest with shading of areas?

-* If we want to use the 3D visualization of bokeh (https://demo.bokehplots.com/apps/surface3d and https://github.com/bokeh/bokeh/tree/master/examples/app/surface3d), we need to additionally **install** nodejs via ```conda install -c bokeh nodejs```
+* If we want to use the 3D visualization of bokeh

 ## ToDos

 - [x] Translate Matlab code to python
-- [ ] Visualize waves using contour plot (sample code for contour plotting in https://github.com/BenjaminRueth/Visualization/tree/master/LagrangeApp)
+- [x] Visualize waves using contour plot (sample code for contour plotting in https://github.com/BenjaminRueth/Visualization/tree/master/LagrangeApp)
+- [x] Also visualized with 3d plot (consider https://demo.bokehplots.com/apps/surface3d as template)
 - [ ] explicitly visualize origin of wave and angle of incidence
+- [ ] add widgets for interaction

 ## Further Ideas